 If a person is working on only one product, it is far easier for that person to be focused and committed.
 When asked to work on multiple concurrent product development efforts, a person must split her time across those products, reducing her focus and commitment on all products.

 Ask any person who works on multiple products about her focus and commitment and you will likely be told something like “I have so much to do that I just try to do the best job that I can on each product and then hop to the next product.
 I don’t ever feel like I have time to focus on any one product and do it well.
 If there is an emergency situation on several products, I simply won’t be able to help out on all of them.”

 It is harder for a team member to do a good-quality job when she is hopping from product to product.
 It’s even harder to be truly committed to multiple products simultaneously.
 Instead of being in one boat with her team members, the multitasking team member is moving from boat to boat.
 If many of the boats spring a leak at the same time, how does this person choose which boat’s crew to help?
 If a person isn’t there to bail water, that team member is not committed to that team.
 At best she is involved with that team.
 To be fair to the other team members the involved team member should make it perfectly clear that she is only involved and therefore might not be available at critical times.

-• They are self-organizing and cross-functional.
+• They are self-managing and cross-functional.

-• There are no sub-teams in the Development Team.
+• There are no sub-teams between Developers.

 Scrum Master preparation course and exam simulator4.8 average rating (259 reviews)

 Scrum Master exam simulator (mock test) - 420 questions